The

 as a stone; but remain in your natural state and

-employ it in the service of your adorable object, with the best
+employ it in the service of your adorable object, with

 offerings of your reason on all things about you.